1st Gandaki Provincial Assembly

-The first Gandaki Provincial Assembly was elected by the 2017 provincial elections.
+The first Gandaki Provincial Assembly was elected in the 2017 provincial elections.
 60 members were elected to the assembly, 36 of whom were elected through direct elections and 24 of whom were elected through the party list proportional representation system.
-The term of the assembly started on 4 February 2018 and ended in September 2022.
-Prithvi Subba Gurung from the CPN (UML) and Krishna Chandra Nepali Pokharel from the Nepali Congress served as chief ministers during the term of the assembly.
-Netra Nath Adhikari served as the speaker of the assembly and Srijana Sharma served as the deputy speaker.
+The assembly term started on 4 February 2018 and ended in September 2022.
+Prithvi Subba Gurung from the CPN (UML) and Krishna Chandra Nepali Pokharel from the Nepali Congress served as chief ministers during the assembly term.
+Netra Nath Adhikari was the assembly's speaker, and Srijana Sharma was the deputy speaker.